Yggdrasil Logo

 Rhine River

-The Rhin river located southwest of Vanaheim, crossing the Moor of Gnita.
+The Rhine River, located southwest of Vanaheim, crosses the Gnita Moor.

 Nidavellir